mhwgoo/fake_user_agent/README.md

 Supported browsers are: chrome, edge, firefox, safari, and opera.
 Browser name is case insensitive.
 Some other possible spellings of each browser are mapped to the right one (e.g. "ie" -> "edge", "google" -> "chrome").

 # Usage
-### On your terminal, just simply enter `fakeua`
+On your terminal, just simply enter `fakeua`
 ![](/screenshots/new.png)

-### In your python script, just import the function.
+In your python script, import the function.
 Every time you run the script, the useragent value will be different.
 ```python
 from fake_user_agent import user_agent